Didactic Coursework and Seminars

 Applying to Graduate or Medical School

 All second-year scholars will be required to meet with the Associate Dean of Graduate Education and Executive Director of the Medical Scientist Training Program to discuss methods used in student evaluation, crafting personal statements, and evaluating graduate programs.
 All scholars will prepare a doctoral program application.
-Those interested in pursuing an MD, PhD must apply to an MD-PhD granting medical school within two years of beginning PRIDE.
+Those interested in pursuing an MD, PhD must apply to an MD-PhD granting medical school within two years of beginning the program.

 CONTACT US!
 We want to hear from you.
 We are happy to answer any questions you may have about the program.
 Email us at crtcpostbacc@wustl.edu.